Is the Gdańsk Christmas Market worth it in 2026? Here’s what I think:

-Since I lived in Poland and visited again in 2024, Iโve watched the Gdaลsk Christmas Market transform from cozy and local into one of Europeโs most magical winter experiences.
-And clearly Iโm not the only one who thinks so โin 2024 Gdansk was voted the Best European Christmas Market by European Best Destinations.
-Not bad for a northern port city on the Baltic, right?
+Since I lived in Poland and visited again in 2024 and 2025, I’ve watched the Gdańsk Christmas Market transform from a cozy, local affair into one of Europe’s most magical winter experiences.
+And clearly I’m not the only one who thinks so — in 2024, Gdańsk was voted the Best European Christmas Market by European Best Destinations.

-From handmade Polish ornaments to a guy dramatically shaving Parmesan over steaming macaroni (yes, thatโs a thing), this market blends tradition, creativity, and just the right amount of chaos โ in the best way.
+From handmade Polish ornaments to a guy dramatically shaving Parmesan over steaming macaroni (yes, that’s a thing), this market blends tradition, creativity, and just the right amount of chaos — in the best way.

 Whether you’re planning a solo getaway, a festive family trip, or a girls’ weekend filled with grzaniec and gingerbread, this guide will help you make the most of your visit without the guesswork.